theodoreOnzGit/tuas_boussinesq_solver/README.md

 error tolerance set, the brent Dekker algorithm yielded a larger error.
 After some reading of the Brent Dekker algorithm, I found that the switch between secant method and bisection method was controlled by the tolerance itself.
-For a more stable solution method,
+For a more stable solution method, I added the regula falsi method to ensure that the oscillations stop.
+This is because Brent Dekker uses secant method and inverse quadratic method.
+It may cause oscillations in some cases.
+Regula falsi has proven more stable.

 The crate contains many useful traits and examples of how to use